omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 Under-pricing is a tactic that can be used to increase the likelihood of a sellout.
 This also builds a customer buying habit for future launches and pushes trade activity to the secondary market post-launch, which is a strong signal to the market.

- The main downside to this approach is that money is left on the table, which is most relevant if your primary launch goal is to fundraise.
+ The main downside to this approach is that money is left on the table

 ### Using Market Price